 Sometimes a fine needle aspirate (sucking up a few cells through a hypodermic needle) can show the presence of mast cells in a lump; however, relying on this method alone may cause some serious lumps to be missed.

 The gold standard is to remove any skin lumps and send them away for analysis.
 However, in true confusing style, on straightforward histology there may not be enough markers present to accurately predict the tumor’s grade.

 Further tests may be necessary, of which c-kit or the KI67 are the up-and-coming diagnostic tests of choice.
 But even these tests only offer a probability of spread rather than a definitive answer for certain mast cell tumors.

 The treatment of choice for the majority of mast cell tumors is surgical removal with wide margins.

 The aim of surgery is to completely remove the tumor and any trace of it in the surrounding tissue.
 However, this can be quite difficult in areas where skin is tight, such as in a paw.
 In these cases, if a grade 3 tumor is identified, then radical surgery, such as limb amputation, may be lifesaving under some circumstances.

-An encouraging development mast cell tumor treatment is recently available new drugs that inhibit enzymes within the lumps, which stop them from growing.
+One encouraging development in mast cell tumor treatment is that new drugs are available that inhibit enzymes within the lumps, which stop them from growing.